 Actual Expenses vs. Standard Mileage Rate

-You can choose between deducting your actual expenses, which include your lease payments, auto insurance, fuel, maintenance, repairs, tires and other operating expenses, or taking the standard mileage deduction, which was 56.5 cents per mile for business miles as of Jan.
-1, 2013.
+You can choose between deducting your actual expenses, which include your lease payments, auto insurance, fuel, maintenance, repairs, tires and other operating expenses, or taking the standard mileage deduction, which was 53.5 cents per mile for business miles for the 2017 tax year.
 You can add parking fees and tolls to either method.
 If you use the actual expenses method the first year you use your leased vehicle for business purposes, you must use that method for the life of the lease.
 If you use the standard mileage method the first year, you can change between methods during subsequent years.

 - Internal Revenue Service: Topic 510 - Business Use of Car